 2. At least one unit from each of the following 200-level groups:

 Pre-Modern History (pre-1600) 121, 2518, 223, 230, 231, 233, 235, 253, 290 (where appropriate)

 Modern History and US History (post-1600) 200, 205, 206, 207, 208, 241, 242, 243, 245, 246, 260, 261, 262, 263, 264, 265, 266, 267, 268, 269, 290 (where appropriate)

 Non-Western History 210, 253, 254, 255, 272, 281, 282, 284, 285, 290 (where appropriate)

 4. At least one unit from each of the following groups:

-The department encourages international studies and extensive work in at least one foreign language for students interested in graduate work.
+Students planning subsequent graduate study are advised that work in at least one foreign language is very important.
 One's major advisor should be consulted early to determine an appropriate program of study.

 “Art doesn’t have to be just an object on the wall.
 It can move you or amuse you, or you can have an interaction with it that will change the way you look at something,” says Cassullo.